StevenMsy/DirectSAM-RS/README.md

 <img src="assets/paper/zs.png" width="85%">
 </p>

 We assessed the performance of our DirectSAM-RS model in a ZS scenario across three downstream edge detection tasks, achieving competitive results without the need for task-specific FT.
 The comparison between DirectSAM-RS ZS and DirectSAM ZS underscored the substantial benefits of incorporating textual semantics.
-This demonstrates that leveraging language information enhances the generalization capabilities of DirectSAMRS, making it more effective across diverse tasks.
+This demonstrates that leveraging language information enhances the generalization capabilities of DirectSAM-RS, making it more effective across diverse tasks.
 Figure 9 illustrates the ZS performance of DirectSAM-RS, where edges of different colors represent the edges of different categories, corresponding to prompts of different categories given to DirectSAM-RS.